Thornbury, Gloucestershire: Geography

-Thornbury lies in the Severn Valley in South Gloucestershire.
+Thornbury lies in the lower Severn Valley in South Gloucestershire.
 It includes Morton, which is split into Upper and Lower Morton, as areas of farmland to the north-east of Thornbury.
 There is a large farm shop in Upper Morton, while Lower Morton has several cattle farms.
+Grovesend is a hamlet on the A38 on the south-east side of the parish.
+Grovesend Quarry is further east towards Tytherington, but outside the parish.

 Politics

 Thornbury has belonged successively to the parliamentary constituencies of Thornbury (1885–1950), Stroud and Thornbury (1950–1955), Gloucestershire South (1955–1983), Northavon (1983–2010) and Thornbury and Yate (since 2010).
-The current member is Luke Hall of the Conservative Party.
-Thornbury Town Hall, which is the home of Thornbury Town Council, serving as a police station and a magistrates' court before becoming a municipal building.
+The current member is Claire Young of the Liberal Democrats.
+Thornbury Town Hall, which is the home of Thornbury Town Council, served as a police station and a magistrates' court before becoming a municipal building.

 Amenities

 Thornbury has a high street, a shopping centre (St Mary's Centre), two supermarkets and smaller shops.
 Its seven places of worship are St Mary's Church, Christ the King (Anglican), the Catholic Church, the Methodist Church, the United Reformed Church, St Paul's Church, and the Hackett and Thornbury Baptist churches.
 On the outskirts at Lower Morton stands an independent evangelical church: Morton Baptist Church.

-The many pubs include the White Lion in the High Street, which won the Thornbury in Bloom award in 2003 and the Britain in Bloom award for Best Pub Display in 1999.
-Restaurants include one at Thornbury Castle and Ronnie's of Thornbury itself.

-Thornbury has a radio station, which returned in July 2017 after a five-year break.
+Thornbury has a radio station, Thornbury Radio, which broadcasts on 105.1 and 107.5 FM, and online from its studio at 12 The Plain.

 Thornbury is one of a handful of UK towns to have a social group for adults with autism or Asperger syndrome.
 South Glos Aspies formed in 2017 and meets weekly.

 Thornbury market garden grows vegetables by sustainable natural methods and supplies them to the local area.